Lonely Beach, Koh Chang

 But the one thing Lonely beach isn’t nowadays is lonely.
 But there again if it was deserted who could you loudly tell your backpacking tales to?
 How could you enjoy a different party every day of the week?
 Where could you edit your Tiktoks whilst enjoying a cappuccino & banana pancake?
 And who would you get to reconfirm your bus ticket to Koh Pa-Ngan or help you report your stolen iPhone?

-It’s also a little known fact that Lonely Beach actually has a Thai name ‘Hat Tha Nam’ . . . .but it’s unlikely that anyone staying there really cares or is interested, just so long as a resort on Hat Tha Nam can do a good wholewheat gluten free toast, fruit and organic granola smoothie bowl breakfast.
-Plus has free wi-fi and plenty of plug sockets.
+It’s also a little known fact that Lonely Beach actually has a Thai name ‘Hat Tha Nam’ . . . .but it’s unlikely that anyone staying there really cares or is interested, just so long as a coffeeshop on Hat Tha Nam can do a good wholewheat gluten free toast, fruit and organic granola smoothie bowl breakfast.
+Plus has free wi-fi, plenty of plug sockets and will let you stay there all day if you identify as a digital nomad.

 Map of Lonely beach